Perception and Measurement of Noise from PCs and IT Equipment

 Declaration of Sound Power Levels

 The world's two most important standards for IT noise declarations are ISO 9296 and ECMA-109, on which ISO 9296 is based.
 At present, we are not lacking standards on how to measure and declare IT noise emissions but we are lacking widespread adoption.
-The International Organization for Standardization (ISO) is a network of national standards institutes from 140 countries working in partnership with international organizations, governments, industry, business and consumer representatives.
-The European Computer Manufacturers Association (ECMA) is a Europe-based organization for standardizing information and communication systems.
+The International Organisation for Standardisation (ISO) is a network of national standards institutes from 140 countries working in partnership with international organisations, governments, industry, business and consumer representatives.
+The European Computer Manufacturers Association (ECMA) is a Europe-based organisation for standardising information and communication systems.

 In these standards it is stated: